-A Death Doula (sometimes referred to as an end-of-life midwife) assists in the dying process much like a birth doula or midwife does during the birthing process.
+A death doula (sometimes referred to as an end-of-life doula or death midwife) assists in the dying process much like a birth doula or midwife does during the birthing process.
 It is a non-medical, community-based role aimed to help families cope with dying by recognizing it as a natural and important part of life.

 Doulas are available through all stages of the process, from notice of terminal diagnosis through active dying and death.
 Hiring a doula is helpful in many ways.
 We: